 I do not mean to imply that Heidi Montag suffers from BDD.
 In fact, it is more likely that she simply has a strong idea about how she wants to appear and happens to have the resources and connections to make it a reality.

 My personal opinion is that her surgery was a bit excessive in that it dramatically changed her appearance to the point where she looks like a different person.
 But, as a plastic surgeon that routinely performs cosmetic surgery, I understand that cosmetic surgery is a matter of taste.
 It is our job to perform surgery in a safe and ethical manner, without imposing our own sense of taste on our patients.

-Sometimes, though, a surgeon needs to say “no” and not be affected by fame or money.
+Sometimes, though, a surgeon needs to say “no” and not be affected by fame or money or plastic surgery trends.
 Fortunately for my sense of well-being (and unfortunately for my wallet), I say “no” very often in my practice.
 I just seem to sleep better at night.

 Who is Heidi Montag

 “Heidi Blair Pratt (née Montag; September 15, 1986) is an American reality star television personality, singer and actress.
 Born and raised in Crested Butte, Colorado, she befriended Lauren Conrad in 2005.